Civil Society Influencer Project

 About the project

-The Influencer Project, led by the Sabeel Ecumenical Liberation Theology Center (Sabeel) in partnership with Canadian Friends of Sabeel (CFOS), envisions peace with justice and equality for both Palestinians and Israelis.
+The Civil Society Influencer Project, led by the Sabeel Ecumenical Liberation Theology Center (Sabeel) in partnership with Canadian Friends of Sabeel (CFOS), envisions peace with justice and equality for both Palestinians and Israelis.
 It supports the preservation of Palestinian identity and culture while strengthening international solidarity.

 This initiative builds international networks of support through visits to Palestine.
 It is open to Canadian citizens or permanent residents aged 18 and older who have the potential to influence public opinion and decisions through their credibility, engagement, and reach.